 Lacis — Great source for costuming needs (boning, busks, hoops, etc).
 Lots of books on costuming, millinery, tatting, etc. They also sell hoop skirts and vintage clothes.
 Patterns: Ageless Patterns • D1 Design • Fantasy Fashions • Folkwear • Grannd Garb • Kannik • Laughing Moon • Making Memories • Mantua Maker • McMasters • Medieval Miscellany • Past Patterns • Reconstructing History • Smoke & Fire • Truly Victorian • Vintage Pattern Library.
 The store and museum, located in Berkeley, CA, are “must-see.”

 LACMA: Patterns From Our Collection — From the LACMA, patterns drawn from garments in their collection.
-As of Jan 2016, there are four 18th century men’s garments.
 The patterns are drawn to scale, with minimal instructions, so they are not for the novice sewer.